THE MPS MUSIC CONSERVATORY PROGRAM

 For questions specific to Mountain View High School, please contact the student advisement department at Mountain View.

 During the rigorous four-year course of study in the Conservatory Program, students will be expected to complete the following courses:

 - All of the academic requirements of the MPS Standard Diploma.

 - Participation in the same type of musical ensemble (band, orchestra, or choir) during all four years of high school.
 The last two years must be in a designated "advanced ensemble."
 If the student auditions and fails to make an advanced ensemble, they will lose their opportunity to achieve the diploma designation.

 - Two years of the same world language.
 In some cases, this can be satisfied in junior high school.
 See your student advisor for more information.

-- Music and Culture - This is a new course which will focus on world music in one semester, and a brief history of Western music in the second semester.
+- Music and Culture - This is a new course which will focus on world music during first semester.

 - Class Piano - All students in the program will be expected to have a basic knowledge of playing the piano.
 Students will have the option to "test out" of this requirement if they are trained piano players.
 See one of the music teachers at Mountain View for how to do this.
 If a student tests out of piano class, they must substitute another music class in its place, such as Guitar or other music ensembles on campus.

 - AP Music Theory - All conservatory students must register for this course.
 It is recommended that you take the piano course prior to this one, as piano knowledge will greatly increase your success in music theory.

 - In all music ensembles and courses, students must not receive a letter grade lower than a "B."